ricardonadao/ricardonadao.github.io/_pages/about.md

 I currently work as a VMware Product Engineer [_@Rackspace_](https://www.rackspace.com/).

-> The thoughts expressed here do not reflect my current employer in any way.
+The thoughts expressed here do not reflect my current employer in any way.
+{: .notice--success}

 ## Some certs and accomplishements ##